Creighton Rosental, Chair/Associate Professor

-A major may be earned by taking 30 semester hours in philosophy, and must include 195, 280, 301, 311, 314, and 401; one course selected from 312, 313, 315, 316; and one course selected from 360, 390, 393.
+A major may be earned by taking 30 semester hours in philosophy, and must include 195, 280, 301, 311, 314, and 401; one course selected from 312, 313, 315, 316; one course selected from 360, 390, 393; and three elective philosophy courses.
 Philosophy majors must complete and pass a comprehensive examination on broad philosophical topics.
 These questions will require significant reference to philosophers and philosophical positions central to the western philosophical tradition.
 The philosophy comprehensive examination will be administered once each semester.
 Students will be eligible to take this examination after completing 75 hours of course credit and at least two History of Philosophy courses (311, 312, 313, 314, 315, 316).
 Students must complete the exam prior to the beginning of their last semester in residence or graduation.

-A minor may be earned by taking 15 semester hours in Philosophy; two of which are 300-level or above, and one of those must be selected from 311 or 314.
+A minor may be earned by taking 15 semester hours in Philosophy; two courses must be at 300-level or above and one of those must be selected from 311 or 314.

 The Philosophy Core

 Though the department offers courses in a very wide range of areas, we have strong cores in two areas in particular: Moral Reasoning and History of Philosophy.
 Students with a particular interest in one of these cores are encouraged to make the associated courses the centerpiece of their study of philosophy.

 Moral Reasoning – The Moral Reasoning sequence will help students both personally and professionally in dealing with complicated ethical issues.
 PHI 195 lays out the basic ethical theories that provide a framework for understanding and answering ethical questions.
 PHI 295 covers different topics in applied ethics, depending on the course offered – some of these courses will be of particular value for professional application, others personal or social.
 PHI 393 is for students who seek to do advanced study in moral reasoning.

 PHI 195 – Introduction to Ethics – Required for majors